degreepath/auditor/tests/snapshots/2018-19/major/nursing.md

 ## Ethics
-> Note: Students should consult with their advisor to determine what courses meet this requirement from among the general education EIN courses.
+> Note: Nursing recommends taking the Biomedical Ethics (PHIL 250) course for this requirement

-For this requirement, you must take AMCON 101.
+For this requirement, you must take at least one course with the “EIN” general education attribute.

 ## Requirements